 How to Use Google Flights Explore

-Google Flights Explore looks and operates much like Google Flights itself.
-Be sure to read our guide on how to use Google Flights to find the cheapest flights.
-There are origin and destination bars, date fields, one way versus round trip selectors, the ability to choose your cabin, and the number of passengers.
+Google Flights Explore looks and operates much like Google Flights itself, so be sure to read our guide on how to use Google Flights to find the cheapest flights.
+There are origin and destination bars, date fields, one-way versus round-trip options, the ability to choose your cabin, and the number of passengers.

 The beauty of Google Flights Explore Map is just how much it lets you, well, explore.
 Start by typing in your home airport if it hasn’t auto-populated for you.
 The beauty of this setup is that you can keep things as loose or as prescribed as you need them to be.
 If you have a set weekend you need a getaway, just enter the dates.